vanti-dev/sc-bos/internal/driver/axiomxa/README.md

 Here are some of the available template placeholder values (called inserts):

 - `TIMESTAMP`:   Date & Time of the event, acquired from the event message.
 In dd/mm/yyyy hh:MM:ss format
 - `EVENTID`:     Identification number associated with the event.
-- `EVENTDES`:   Description of the event, acquired from the event message.
+- `EVENTDESC`:   Description of the event, acquired from the event message.
 - `NETWORKID`:   Identification number associated with the network of the event.
-- `NETWORKDES`: Description of the network, associated with the event message.
+- `NETWORKDESC`: Description of the network, associated with the event message.
 - `NC100ID`:     Identification number associated with the NC100 of the event.
 - `NC100DES`:    Description of the NC100, associated with the event message.
-- `DEVICESID`:  Identification number associated with the device (RC2, IOC16, or SafeSuiteTM panel) of the event.
+- `DEVICEID`:    Identification number associated with the device (RC2, IOC16, or SafeSuiteTM panel) of the event.
-- `DEVICEDES`:  The description of the device (RC2, IOC16, or SafeSuiteTM panel) associated with the event message.
+- `DEVICEDESC`:  The description of the device (RC2, IOC16, or SafeSuiteTM panel) associated with the event message.
 - `CARDID`:      Identification number associated with the Card
 - `CARDNUMBER`:  Card number associated with the event.
 - `CARDHOLDER`:  Name of the cardholder associated with the event.
 - `USAGECOUNT`:  Usage count assigned to a card.

 Message Ports cannot be written to.